Kingsolomon445/content-aggregator/README.md

 This is a content aggregator that gets different tech contents from different websites plus a blog forum.
 Feel free to change the codes, add more functionalities , change design , whatever you wish.

-Note: I have an already running website for content aggregator so it is crucial to change design and maybe some functionalities to your taste.
+Note: *I have an already running website for content aggregator so it is crucial to change design and maybe some functionalities and securities to your taste.*